View More Images

 After breakfast in our accommodation, we begin our last full day together with a relaxing stroll through rolling countryside as we approach the Sea of Japan.
 We transfer back to Nechi and the start of our walk where we can enjoy the wonderful views of the mountains we have negotiated during our tour together.
 Nearby is Fossa Magna, a tectonic fault line that splits Japan into East and West.
 This has been the major source of the geological fragility we experienced along the Salt Road in Otari.

-Along the way, we stop for a picnic bento lunch before we finally arrive at Itoigawa.
+Along the way, we enjoy lunch at a delicious and welcoming local restaurant before we finally arrive at Itoigawa.
 Today a subdued town on the Sea of Japan coast, In the Edo period, Itoigawa was a port for the Kitamae-bune trading ships that plied between Osaka and Hokkaido via the Seto Inland Sea and the Sea of Japan.
 Our walk ends by an ancient stone marker that indicates the starting point of the Salt Road.
 We walk a little further to the coast, where waves break in a crescendo on the beach.

 We transfer by vehicle to Sasakura Onsen where we are warmly welcomed by our hostess and her staff at the final accommodation, a modern inn, of our tour together.
 A luxurious soak in the onsen baths is followed by our final dinner, a lavish seafood banquet, of the tour together.